 Crate training involves using a wire or plastic enclosure with a top and door, normally with a plastic-covered bottom.
 All-wire enclosures are popular as they are easy to clean and well ventilated, but predominately plastic crates are used for airplane travel.
 While either variety can be used, a Siberian Husky with a more nervous disposition (perhaps a rescue pet) may prefer an enclosed crate better.
 Avoid fabric type ‘crates’ because your Husky will easily chew through them.

 The crate training itself comprises of getting your Husky used to spending time in his or her crate without getting anxious or upset.

 There are several aims of using a crate.

 The main one is that your Husky always has their own place where they feel safe and can go to at any time.
 When your Husky is a small puppy (admittedly this stage does not last long!), your house can seem large and daunting.

 Using a crate provides a safe place for them to go back to that is familiar and secure.
 It can also help keep your puppy safe if you need to leave them alone for any period of time before they have learned what they can and can’t do.

-Dogs are also den animals and many adults like using a crate as it helps them feel secure.
+Dogs are not really den animals, but with the right positive association, a crate could be a cozy place they are looking for and feel secure inside.
 If you are traveling with your Husky, or staying somewhere new, using a crate can be beneficial as it is an environment they are used to and somewhere they can feel more relaxed.